AmandaCiliberto/amigo-server/README.md

 ### API Documentation

-All routes and data models for the project's API.
+All routes and data models for the API.
 I've used verbs to specify the type of operation being done and nouns when naming endpoints.

 #### Routes